splunk/splunk-connect-for-syslog/docs/gettingstarted/getting-started-runtime-configuration.md

 ## Step 1: Configure your OS to work with SC4S
 ### Tune your receive buffer
-You must tune the host Linux OS receiver buffer size to match the SC4S default.
+You must tune the host Linux OS receive buffer size to match the SC4S default.
 This helps to avoid event dropping at the network level.
 The default receive buffer for SC4S is 16 MB for UDP traffic, which should be acceptable for most environments.
 To set the host OS kernel to match your buffer: